abeade/fcm-push-plugin/README.md

 The "Remember" check allows to store the current data for next plugin executions.

 # Extra configuration

-You can create, import and export templates:
+Also you can create, import and export templates:

 ![Settings2](images/settings2.png)